zwahoc/deepfakeDetection-mvitv2/readme.md

 ### Training Configuration

-The project uses a two-phase training approach:
+The project uses a two-phase training approach, fully implemented in the notebook:

 **Phase 1 (Head-only training):**
 - Epochs: 8